 Integrate InfluxDB Cloud with Microsoft Azure

 InfluxDB Cloud has a broad range of integration points with Azure, and Microsoft products in general.
-Before we dive in, it’s helpful to think of our time series data platform as doing three main things:
+First, let’s take a look at how InfluxDB Cloud ingests and processes time series data.

 - Azure IoT Hub, using the Telegraf plugins for Azure Event Hub, AMQP, MQTT, and HTTPS, to collect IoT device telemetry data.

 - Windows servers, using the Telegraf Windows Performance Counter plugin and Windows Services plugin, to ensure that your Windows servers are performant.

 - GitHub, using the Telegraf plugin and InfluxDB Template for GitHub, to track stats for each of your repositories, such as the number of forks, open issues, etc.

 - Azure Storage Queues, using the eponymous Telegraf plugin, to track queue sizes.

 - SQL Server, using the Telegraf plugin and InfluxDB Template for SQL Server, to track the health and performance of your databases.

 Telegraf has over 200 plugins, covering technologies that aren’t Microsoft-specific but which you might find on Azure, such as Docker and Kubernetes.
 You can also pull in data from over 700 FluentD plugins, thanks to the Telegraf FluentD plugin.

 Also, our Flux data scripting and query language has a SQL library that lets you enrich your time series telemetry with metadata from relational databases, including SQL Server.
 This metadata can include IoT asset information — for example, the year, make, and model of a piece of IoT equipment.
 The specific Flux function you use to do this is called sql.from().